SergiFuster/SR-FloW-Net/README.md

-# FloU-Net: AI Model for Multispectral Image Registration
+# SR-FloW-Net: AI Model for Multispectral Image Registration and Super-Resolution

 ## Overview